-People with heart failure are often prescribed loop diuretics like furosemide, which may result in excessive potassium loss.18 To ensure your well-being, your care team will closely monitor your potassium levels.
+People with heart failure are often prescribed loop diuretics like furosemide, which may result in excessive potassium loss.
+To ensure your well-being, your care team will closely monitor your potassium levels.

-Sodium-Glucose Cotransporter 2 (SGLT2)
+→ Sodium-Glucose Cotransporter 2 (SGLT2) inhibitors and their side effects

-SGLT2 inhibitors are widely used to treat type 2 diabetes.4 Researchers are still trying to work out how SGLT2 inhibitors work in heart failure but individuals with heart failure benefit whether or not they have type 2 diabetes.4 In individuals with heart failure, certain sodium-glucose cotransporter 2 (SGLT2) inhibitors reduce hospital stays and make death from heart failure less likely.^{1, 21-23}
+SGLT2 inhibitors are widely used to treat type 2 diabetes.4 Researchers are still trying to work out how SGLT2 inhibitors work in heart failure but individuals with heart failure benefit whether or not they have type 2 diabetes.4 In individuals with heart failure, certain sodium-glucose cotransporter 2 (SGLT2) inhibitors reduce hospital stays and make death from heart failure less likely.121-23